jtleek/rpackages/README.md

 But there are some real reasons to write software as a statistician that I think are critically important:

-1. You probably got into statistics to have an impaact.
+1. You probably got into statistics to have an impact.
 If you work with Jeff it was probably to have an impact on human health or statistics.
 Either way, one of the most direct and quantifiable ways to have an impact on the world is to write software that other scientists, educators, and statisticians use.
 If you write a stats method paper with no software the chance of impacting the world is dramatically reduced.